ghaffarian/progex/README.md

 `xdot graph.dot`

+An alternative way is to create an image file.
+This can be done as follows:

+`dot -Tpng -o graph.png graph.dot`

 #### 2. PROGVIZ

 While `xdot` is a fine program and fulfills many basic requirements, it has some limitations.
-PROGVIZ is a related project by the developers of PROGEX, which aims to overcome some of `xdot`'s limitations and provide an improved modern graph visualization tool for program analysis applications.
+PROGVIZ is a related project by the developers of PROGEX, which aims to overcome some of xdot's limitations and provide an improved modern graph visualization tool for program analysis applications.
 This tool is still under active development and supports both the DOT and JSON output formats of PROGEX.
 For more information, refer to its dedicated GitHub repository: